Content Warning:

 “Where’s Mel?”
 Todd asked.

-Chuck waved for Todd to follow as if he were leading him to Mel.
+Chuck waved for Todd to follow.
 His grip tightened on my arm and pulled me to follow.
 I didn’t blame him.
 What could we do?
 There was no way to tell where Mel had gone until the storm passed.
-I stared at the spot where I thought Mel last was and went with Chuck at his next pull.
+I stared at the spot where I’d last seen Mel.

-“We need to wash the blood scent off us, see if we can find some water,” Chuck said.
+“We need to wash the blood scent off us, search for water,” Chuck said.

 Chuck’s head dropped, chin to chest.
 I dropped my gaze to my feet.
 Tears welled when I looked at my shoes to find dark wet splotches.
 Mel’s blood.
 I’d kick off the shoes right away if I had my other pair nearby.